vohrankit/Maximum-Diversity-Problem-using-GRASP-with-Path-Relinking/README.md

 Developed a method to create paths between elite solutions collected with the application of the GRASP.
 Paths are obtained in a similar way like standard local search but with a specific target (guiding solution), as determined by the Path Relinking methodology.
-Finally, compared the results obtained with GRASP with and without Path Relinking.
+Finally, compared the results obtained using GRASP with and without Path Relinking.